mic-max/micmax.pw/_drafts/spotify/spotify-deduplicater.md

 - [x] Heat Waves - Glass Animals - Heat Waves (Live) - Sep 24, 2021

 [Great Node.js CLI App Tutorial](https://www.sitepoint.com/javascript-command-line-interface-cli-node-js/)

+group songs into their artist
+compare all in each group, 5000 liked songs I'd guess it's like 40 songs per artist or so so it'd be (5000 / 40)^2 which is 15k comparisons doing 4000^2 comparisons is 16 million which is probably too many haha see how similar their song titles are, do anything with their album names?